Board of Directors

 Geoff Bellew is a business executive with over 40 years' experience in the financial services, technology and consulting services industries.
 He has extensive business skills at senior executive levels and has served in a senior executive capacity with Scotiabank, Manulife, ING, Aegon, Dspfactory and Mechworks Systems.
 He most recently served as President and CEO at Southbridge, a Waterloo Region-based investment management firm, guiding the assets of the Bridgeway Foundation.

 Karen is known for her leadership skills, her strong communication and organizational development skills, as well as her ability to manage change.
-She's passionate about stewardship and servant leadership, which she expresses through her work on several non-profit boards, such as Lutheran Homes Kitchener Waterloo and the Canadian Fraternal Association.
+She's passionate about stewardship and servant leadership, which she expresses through her work on several non-profit boards, such as Koinonia Homes and the Canadian Fraternal Association.

 Julie contributes her time, life experience, and skills as a mentor to other professionals.
 She has chaired the Greenwood Elementary Grant Committee and volunteers at the House of Charity and Habitat for Humanity.
 She is a member of St. Philip the Deacon Lutheran Church, Plymouth MN.
 Julie received her Bachelor of Arts degree from Luther College, Iowa.
 She earned the Chartered Life Underwriter designation from the American College.

 R. Paul Hogan